deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 ![](figures/figures_37_0.png)

-> 🔼 The figure shows the aggregate performance of various multimodal LLMs on the PANGEABENCH benchmark, highlighting PANGEA-7B's comparable English performance and superior multilingual performance.
+> 🔼 The figure shows a bar chart comparing the aggregate performance of various multilingual and multimodal LLMs on the PANGEABENCH benchmark, highlighting that PANGEA-7B outperforms existing models in multilingual settings.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the aggregate performance of various multimodal LLMs on PANGEABENCH.
 Our PANGEA-7B demonstrates comparable performance to SoTA open-source models in English settings, while significantly outperforming them in multilingual scenarios.